Public health act funeral policy

 • there is no-one available to make the arrangements

-Funeral Poverty is recognised, and we are empathetic to those affected by this.
-However, a public health funeral paid for by the local authority should not be used by families who can afford to make other arrangements but choose not to.
-It is not a free alternative.
+Funeral Poverty is recognised, and we are empathetic to those affected by this, however, a public health funeral paid for by the local authority should not be used by families who can afford to make other arrangements but choose not to - it is not a free alternative to a family's responsibility to care for their own family member.

 Go to top